compuphase/pawn/test/readme.txt

 The REXX script and the set of source files are what I use to check the Pawn compiler and (in a lesser extent) the Abstract Machine on a regular basis.

-The script file assumes that it can access the small compiler (PAWNCC.EXE) and the simple run-time (PAWNRUN.EXE) in the "..\bin" directory relative from where the "test.rexx" file resides.
+The script file assumes that it can access the Pawn compiler (PAWNCC.EXE) and the simple run-time (PAWNRUN.EXE) in the "..\bin" directory relative from where the "test.rexx" file resides.
 In my setup, I have a directory C:\Pawn\bin that has the .EXE and .DLL files (under Microsoft Windows) files and C:\Pawn\Test